SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

     - *Inventors of evil things*&mdash;
     - *Murderers*&mdash;those who kill others or ***hate*** as hatred is equivalent to murder (1Jn 3:15; 1Jn 2:9; 1Jn 4:20).
     - *Detestable/The abominable*&mdash;those who engage in wicked practices (Titus 1:16).
-    - *The malicious*&mdash;those who willfully seek to destroy the person and property of others (Ja 1:26)
+    - *The malicious*&mdash;those who willfully seek to destroy the person and property of others (Jam 1:26)
     - *The wicked*&mdash;those who disregard all morality and moral standards.
     - *Extortioners*&mdash;those who exact money from or take advantage of others through violence, threats, or misuse of authority.
 - Sexually Immoral